csctd/profile-website-Roquibat/index.md

-# Roquibat.A
+# Roquibat Adetunji

-My mane is Roquibat im 16 i graduated high school in 2023 and i am a computer science major at The Univerisity of Rhode island.
+My name is Roquibat i am a computer science major at The Univerisity of Rhode island.
+This is my first website.